CRITICAL RACE THEORY

 The strongest state legislation prohibits state agencies and public schools from compelling employees and students to believe in the key principles of critical race theory, including race essentialism, collective guilt, neo-segregation, and racial superiority.
 This protects the individual’s right to conscience (First Amendment), right to equal protection under the law (Fourteenth Amendment), and right against racial discrimination (Civil Rights Act of 1964).

-James Copland, Director of Legal Policy at the Manhattan Institute, drafted model legislation that accomplishes these goals in a balanced manner and can serve as model legislation for other states.
+James Copland, Director of Legal Policy at the Manhattan Institute, drafted model legislation that accomplishes these goals in a balanced manner and can serve as model legislation for states..

 Montana Attorney General Austin Knudsen has released a letter outlining how critical race theory practices violate civil rights laws, including the Civil Rights Act of 1964.
 Following this legal reasoning, state attorneys general can investigate and stop critical race theory in the classroom under existing law.